 Bard College reserves the right to deny, suspend, or revoke driving privileges at any time and for any reason.

 Bard Transportation resources will be made available for Bard faculty, staff, students on Bard sanctioned business and services only.
 Bard College transportation reserves the right to refuse service to anyone for any legally allowable reason.

-Driver’s License: All Bard Drivers must be in possession of a valid and current Driver’s License, and provide the Transportation Department with a copy of that license.
+Driver’s License: All Bard Drivers must be in possession of a valid NY Class D Driver License (or equivalent noncommercial operator license from another state) for longer than one year, and provide the Transportation Department with a copy of that license.

 Defensive Driving Course Completion Certificate: All Bard Drivers must complete a New York State Approved Six Hour Defensive Driving Course, either in person or online, and provide the Transportation Department with a copy of the Course Completion Certificate.

 There are many providers of an online version of the course.
 You can try New York State Safety Program https://www.247defensivedriving.com/index.php, I Drive Safely https://www.idrivesafely.com/?VWOPAGE=VAR2&TESTID=733, or the New York State Safety Council at http://www.newyorksafetycouncil.com/.

 *The Course Completion Certificate is the only acceptable proof of completion.
 No substitutions or temporary authorizations will be issued or approved.

 Bard College Authorization for Consumer Report: All Bard Drivers must complete and sign this document allowing Bard College, its insurance agent, and insurance company to obtain the applicant’s driver’s license abstract.
 A one-time non-refundable $5.00 fee may be required of the applicant at the time of submission of the “Authorization for Consumer Report” to help defray charges by the New York Department of Motor Vehicles for this service.